michael-cw/susobasemap/README.md

   representation for further processing.
 - **Select Polygons**:
   - Click directly on the map to select individual polygons.
-  - Upload a `.csv` or `.txt` file containing a list of polygon IDs to select them in bulk.
+  - Upload a `.csv` file containing a list of polygon IDs to select them in bulk.
 - **Generate Survey Solutions Files**:
   - Create the boundary file in *ESRI shape file format* required for geography questions.